mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] We're gonna run on the assumption that you never take the SD card out.
 If you do that, it'll just restart until you put it back in or turn it off.
 - [ ] The ADC read happens not in a task, but on core 1, which is where the loop() function runs but nothing else.
 The rest runs on core 0, with RTOS.
 - [ ] Currently it's not writing the header to the file for some reason
+- [ ] Check if writing to file affects interrupt response time

 ## In Progress